swissquote/crafty/packages/crafty-preset-eslint/README.md

 crafty jsLint src/** --preset format --preset node --preset recommended
 ```

-If no preset is specified `recommended` is used.
+If you don't specify any preset, we'll default to `recommended`.

-If you pass the `--fix` flag it will fix all the errors it can and write them directly to the file.
+If you pass the `--fix` flag, it will fix all the errors it can and write them directly to the file.